Ak5hay01/Recycler-View-Kotlin/README.md

 # Recycler-View-Kotlin

-# Implementing the Recycler view is tricky but if you master it, its very simple and easy.
+# Implementing the Recycler view is tricky but if you master it, it's very simple and easy.

 # Following are the important steps for creating recycler view in Android
-# Steps

 # 1. We need to add Dependency of recycler view
-# 2. We need to create a view for how are item will look
+# 2. We need to create a view for items (How the item will look in list/recycler view)
 # 3. Create Model class for the data that we are going to bind
 # 4. Create an Adapter (Most important step)
-# 5. Add Recycler view widget to Main Activity XML
+# 5. Add Recycler view widget to Main Activity XML/Layout file
-# 6. Initialize the Recycler view and bind data in Main Activity
+# 6. Initialize the Recycler view and bind data in Main Activity (Kotlin file)

 # In this Solution I have used
 # 1. Glide for getting online Android version images